theineken/shopping_list/README.md

 # Shopping List (C)

 A C program built with GCC.
 The program allows users to create a shopping list.
-Funcionality includes: add item, view list, clear list.
+Functionality includes: add item, view list, clear list.

 This program demonstrates basic use of two dimensional arrays, switch statements, and a basic menu loop.